jajep18/DNFmasters22-23/README.md

 Gazebo + ROS2 packages
 Ros Foxy gazebo_ros2_control; Install with: sudo apt-get install ros-foxy-gazebo-ros2-control PyAudio - python -m pip install pyaudio
+(Try 'sudo apt install python3-pyaudio' if that doesn't work) (If setuptools installation fails in audio package's setup.py, try downgrading to setuptools 58.2.0, last version to work with ros2 python packages without any warnings)

 # Notes on libtorch
 When clean building the cmakelist needs to be given your path to the pre-built libtorch library.
 Change it in the CMakeLists.txt in dnf_package.